ferrumnet/MultiSwap/contracts/multiswap-contracts/ominiReadme.md

   - `token` (address): The token for which approval is being granted.
   - `router` (address): The router that is being authorized to use the tokens.
   - `amount` (uint256): The amount of tokens the router is allowed to use.
-- **Flow:** Checks if there is an existing token allowance for the router and resets it to zero if necessary before setting it to the new specified amount using `safeApprove` from the ERC20 token standard.
+- **Behavior:** Checks if there is an existing token allowance for the router and resets it to zero if necessary before setting it to the new specified amount using `safeApprove` from the ERC20 token standard.
-- **Effects:** Modifies the state by updating the allowance for the router.

 #### _getKey
 - **Purpose:** Generates a unique key for a router and data combination used in the `routerAllowList` to manage whitelisted routers and their selectors.